 The public release draft of the City of Providence Zoning Ordinance is now available for download.
 You can download it here.

-A Public Meeting will be held Tuesday, March 4th at 5:30pm-7:30pm at 444 Westminster Street in the first floor cafeteria where City of Providence staff and consultants will present the key changes proposed in the draft of the new zoning ordinance.
-Following a presentation of the key changes, staff and consultants will conduct an open house where members of the public will be able to provide feedback and comments on the draft zoning ordinance.
+A Public Meeting was held Tuesday, March 4th, where City of Providence staff and consultants presented the key changes proposed in the draft of the new zoning ordinance.
+Following a presentation of the key changes, staff and consultants conducted an open house where members of the public provided feedback and comments on the draft zoning ordinance.

 The last general amendment to the City of Providence Zoning Ordinance occurred in 1994; since that time, zoning amendments, both to the text and map, have been made to address specific issues as they emerged.
 This project, unlike the piecemeal amendments over the past ten years, is comprehensive and meant to address the variety of issues and conditions present in the City today as well as realize the land use goals of adopted policies.
 Therefore, comprehensive changes are anticipated to both the Ordinance text and Zoning Map, rather than to specific properties or sections of text.